 2. The Export Event Process dialog appears as shown in the Figure 2.2.6.
-The dialog provides a list of all the Event Processes selected for exporting and also the named configurations used in those Event Processes.
+The dialog provides a list of all the Event Processes selected for exporting along with all the Event Processes referred to by this Event Process and also the named configurations used in those Event Processes.
 User can choose the artifacts to be exported by selecting the check boxes next to their names.

-Figure 2.2.6: Selecting Configurations to export
+Figure 2.2.6: Selecting Dependencies, Configurations to export